 Text.mk: What impressed You most about buildings built in communism?

-MS: I think we should distinguish between the time and the political circumstances in which 20446176_10155580322489264_134487243_othis buildings were built and the architectural quality of the buildings itself.
+MS: I think we should distinguish between the time and the political circumstances in which this buildings were built and the architectural quality of the buildings itself.
 Only because those buildings where made during communist times makes them not to genuine “communistic architecture” In my opinion Skopje is a good example of the interaction of international modernistic influences and the work of Yugoslavian/Macedonian urbanists and architects.
 To me as an non-expert the architectural style of this decades was international at least in Skopje.
 During the last two decades there was a big discussion also in Dresden about what to do with this so called “socialist” architecture.
 Accepting it as part of the cities history or removing it because of its problematic political heritage which its used to represent?

 Text.mk: In Your opinion, what is the most beautiful building built in that period, in Skopje, but also in the world?

 MS: I would not say those brutalist modernist buildings are beautiful.
 In the internet I found the description “beautiful monsters”.
 That describes the best my ambivalent relation to that modernist style.
 I grew up in a very old farm house.
 Maybe that’s why I am also fascinated about those avant-garde modernist buildings.
 In Skopje I like very much the post office even so it is now surrounded by other buildings.
-In Dre11010290_10153299712069603_2878363734016183616_nsden I like the cultural palace of culture which was restored and re-opened to the public a few month ago.
+In Dresden I like the cultural palace of culture which was restored and re-opened to the public a few month ago.

 Text.mk: Do You come often in Skopje?